hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 # Quality Attributes

 ## What are quality attributes?
-Quality attributes are properties of a product (generally a software system but it could be some other product or service) which affect how well the product performs.
+Quality attributes are properties of a product which affect how well the product performs.
+Generally a software system but it could be some other product or service.
 Some of these are Quality in Use Attributes: they refer to attributes that are a measure of how good the experience is of using the product.
 They include the effectiveness with which someone can carry out their task, their safety, the flexibility with which they can work.
 Others are technical or product attributes which are built into the product and which the building blocks contributing to how the quality in use is achieved.
 They include functionality, usability, performance, security and many others.

 NB: even as I write this, new standards are being developed, published, and discussed so there are several ways of dividing up the quality in use and product quality attributes.
-On this page, I am going to provide a simplified summary of some of the main quality attributes.
-You can of course go to the standard, which, or use the additional defintions some authors have added, or use an list by someone who disagrees with the standard - which was ISO 25010, now replaced - and redefined - in ISO 25019.
-References and links are at the end of this page.
+On this page, I am going to provide a simplified summary of some of the main quality attributes, plus notes from the research data.
+You can of course go to buy the new standard, [ISO 25019](https://www.iso.org/standard/78177.html) which has different defintions.
+Or use this summary from TMAP of the previous version ISO 25010 with their additional defintions have added for AI and sustainability [Summary of ISO 20510 from TMAP with links to additional attributes](https://www.tmap.net/wiki/quality-characteristics).

 ## Quality Attributes in the research data
 What makes a tool successful is definitely not just its functionality and technical attributes.
 Here’s some data from the research, also summarised in Table 1: